Qabel/qabel.github.io/_docs/Threat-Model.md

 ###Worst Case Scenario
 Attacker *O* is contact of user *A*, can eavesdrop traffic at clients of user *A* and has full access to the Qabel servers *A* uses.

 This implies that *O* knows which storage server prefixes *A* uses.
-It also knows the number, size and modification time of the files, and the directory tree of *A's* prefixes. *O* can observe which identities download files from *A's* prefixes and can guess which downloaders own the respective key.
+It also knows the number, size and modification time of the files, and the directory tree of *A's* prefixes. *O* can observe which accounts download files from *A's* prefixes and can guess which downloaders own the respective key.
 Additionally *O* can observe from which prefixes *A* downloads which files by matching the file size of the request and the stored files.
 The knowledge of *A's* drop ID is only a minor advantage to *O* since random users (can) write to *A's* drop ID.
-An attacker can statistically guess which identities *A* communicates with by matching the IPs of downloading identities from *A's* prefixes with the sender IPs of drop messages to *A's* drop ID.
+An attacker can statistically guess which accounts *A* communicates with by matching the IPs of downloading accounts from *A's* prefixes with the sender IPs of drop messages to *A's* drop ID.

 Visible Information:

 **Storage**
-* *A* <-> *A's* prefixes
+* *A's* account <-> *A's* account's prefixes
+* *A's* account <-> *A's* identity
 * Number and size of *A's* files
 * Directory tree of *A's* folders
 * Actions (e.g., create file, share file, ...) *A* performs with respective
     * Files and folders
     * Time
     * *IP(s) of destination drop server(s)*
-* Time, identity and IP of downloads of *A's* files
+* Time, account and IP of downloads of *A's* files
 * Time, size, server IP and thereby possibly the prefix of *A's* downloads

 **Drop**